Race and sexuality: Black women

-The fetishization of black women expanded during the Colonial Era, as some white male slave owners raped and sexually abused their black, female slaves.
+The fetishization of black women expanded during the Colonial Era, as white male slave owners raped and sexually abused their black, female slaves.
 They justified their actions by labeling the women as hyper-sexual property.
 These labels solidified into what is commonly referred to as the "Jezebel" stereotype.
 The opposite of this "Jezebel" identity or persona is the "Mammy" figure who loses all of her sexual agency and autonomy, and becomes an asexual figure.
 L. H. Stallings notes that the creation and identities for the Jezebel or Mammy figures are "dependent upon patriarchy and heterosexuality."
 An example of racial fetishism within the colonial era is that of Sarah Baartman.
 Baartman's body was utilized as a means to develop an anatomically accurate representation of a black woman's body juxtaposed to that of a white European woman's body during the age of biological racism.
 The scientist studying her anatomy went as far as making a mold of Baartman's genitalia postmortem because she refused him access to examine her vaginal region while she was alive.
 The data collected on Baartman is the origin of the black female body stereotype, i.e. large buttocks and labia.

 Charmaine Nelson suggests that every nude painting feeds into the voyeuristic male gaze, but the way black women are painted has even more undertones.
 "The black female body defies the white male subject's desire for a single subject of 'pure' origin in two ways: firstly, through a sexual 'otherness' as woman, and secondly through a racial and color 'otherness' as black.
-It is the combined power of these two markers of social location which has enabled western artists to represent black women at the margins of societal boundaries of propriety."
+It is the combined power of these two markers of social location that has enabled western artists to represent black women at the margins of societal boundaries of propriety."
 Nelson asserts that any black woman is considered a fetish in these paintings and that she is only viewed in a sexual lens.

 One of the more recent popular discourses around the fetishization of black women surrounds the release of Nicki Minaj's popular song, "Anaconda" in 2014.
 The entire song and music video revolves around the largeness of black women's bottoms.
 While some praise Minaj's work for its embrace of female sexuality, some criticized that this song continues to reduce black women to be the focus of the male gaze.
 The 2020 song "WAP" ("Wet-Ass Pussy") by Cardi B and Megan Thee Stallion received a similar mixed reception, with some outlets praising its embrace of black female sexuality and others claiming it was degrading or objectifying women of color.